 If you have no interest in running big files like videos, pay attention to the single indicator shown in the large gauges at the top of the tool’s screen.
 A user can see the write speed on the left, whole the read speed is on the other side.

 How should a Mac owner understand if the device’s performance is okay or below the expected?
 Mind that a typical external drive connected to the Apple computer with the help of USB 2.0 does not show a speed better than 30MB/s.
 Right, it is quite smooth, but that is a user decision.
-Try switching to a solid-state drive (SSD) to increase that speed.
+Try switching to a solid-state drive (SSD) to increase macOS Sierra speed.

 Graphical Performance Benchmarking